 Jura must be able to utilize available financing sources to finance its growth and sustain capital requirements.
 Jura could be required to raise significant additional capital through equity financings in the capital markets or to incur significant borrowings through debt financings to meet its capital requirements.
 If these financings are required, Jura's cost of raising capital in the future may be adversely affected.
-In addition, if Jura is required to make significant interest and principal payments resulting from a debt financing, Jura's financial condition and ability to raise additional funds may be adversely impacted.
+In addition, if Jura's financial condition and ability to raise additional funds may be adversely impacted.
 If Jura were to issue Common Shares, an existing holder of Common Shares may experience dilution in Jura's cash flow or earnings per share.
 Moreover, as Jura's intention to issue additional equity securities becomes publicly known, the Common Share price may be materially adversely affected.